Table Of Contents

 - Follows: Getting as many people to subscribe to your social media account is key to its effectiveness.
 Having a user decide to ‘follow’ your account is an important conversion.

-- Links: On sites like Twitter or Facebook your post might be about a specific feature of your business, to which you will provide a link.
+- Links: On sites like Twitter or Facebook your post might post a specific feature of your business, to which you will provide a link.
 When a user follows that link, consider it a successful conversion.

 News and Entertainment

-Informational websites like news, or topic based sites are similar to blogs in that they want a user to read and see as much as possible.
+Informational websites like news or topic-based sites are similar to blogs in that they want a user to read and see as much as possible.
 These sites are a little more professional, however, and have a strong promotional aspect as well.
+Conversions:

 - Ads: Informational websites are a good place for businesses to place ads where their relevant audiences will see them.
 While the side and top banners are a good place for this level of exposure, it isn’t really possible to know if a user viewed them or just looked at the rest of the page.
 If a user does something that indicates a degree of attention such as clicking on it, or viewing a video with an ad, then that is a reliable conversion.

 We all use them, and some of us contribute to them.
-Wikis are informational, but in a way that is community driven and ever changing.
-They are always benefitting from users visiting and updating the vast arrays of informational collected within its digital archives.
+Wikis are informational, but in a way that is community driven and ever-changing.
+They are always benefiting from users visiting and updating the vast arrays of information collected from its digital archives.
+Conversions:

 - Library: Wikis have two main functions.
 The first is to spread the information that it contains.
 Every time a user visits a page, that is the wiki working as intended.
 When a user decides open more than a few pages in one visit, that is a good level of conversion.